The problem we face

 Cigarette smoking is the leading preventable cause of death in the United States – nearly 1 in 5 people die annually.
 Too many Nashvillians smoke putting them at greater risk of disease and death.
 NashvilleHealth is working to decrease the number of tobacco users in Davidson County and improve the community’s overall health.

-21 percent of Nashville residents smoke; the national target set by the Centers for Disease Control and Prevention is 12 percent
+21% of Nashville residents smoke.
+The national target set by the Centers for Disease Control and Prevention is 12%.

-15.4 percent of Tennessee youths smoked a cigarette within the last 30 days
+15.4% of Tennessee youth smoked a cigarette within the last 30 days.